contrastsecurity/developer.contrastsecurity.com/learn/guides/learn-devsec/finding/iast.md

 - IAST requires code execution, making it better for teams that test their software.
 - IAST has a performance impact limited to the environment being tested, making it harder for teams who test in production.

-## Comparisons to other detections
+## Comparisons to Other Detections

 ### Comparison to Static Analysis